Blake Bortles*, QB, Central Florida

 Teddy Bridgewater*, QB, Louisville

 Height: 6-2.
 Weight: 214.
 Projected 40 Time: 4.82.
 Projected Round (2014): 1-2.
-5/5/14: Sources from around the NFL have been lukewarm on Bridgewater for months.
-WalterFootball.com knows a number of teams that view him as a second-rounder, and one NFC executive told us that he thinks Bridgewater is a "fourth-round guy."
-Bridgewater had a disappointing pro-day performance, and sources have said that it's possible that Bridgewater has a draft-day free fall.
+4/19/14: Sources from around the NFL have been lukewarm on Bridgewater for months.
+He had a disappointing pro-day performance, and sources have said that it's possible that Bridgewater has a draft-day free fall.
+There have been increasing reports that Bridgewater could land in the second round.

 In 2013, Bridgewater completed 71 percent of his passes for 3,970 yards with 31 touchdowns and four interceptions.
 The junior started strongly before slowing down in the final month of the season.
 He came back to end his collegiate career with one of his best games in a win over Miami.